Wheatfields Primary School

 We use ELS to deliver daily discrete phonics lessons in FS and KS1, enabling children to decode efficiently.
 This is continued into KS2 where necessary.

 Teachers model reading strategies during shared reading sessions with groups or the whole class.
 Children have the opportunity to develop reading strategies and to discuss texts in detail during guided reading sessions.
 These may be taught as a whole class or in smaller groups.
-Children are given time every day to read for pleasure.
-In every classroom there is a reading corner and a range of books to enjoy.
+Children are given time to read for pleasure.
+In every classroom there is a reading area and a range of books to enjoy.

 We recognise the value of adults (both in school and at home) reading aloud to children, in order to improve their grasp of story language, enthuse them with a love of books and inspire them as writers.
-We have regular Stay and Read sessions in school where we invite parents to come into school and read with their children.Reading at home is an important part of learning.
-Children receive dojo points every time they read at home and, if they read five times in a week, they enter a half-termly raffle in their phase for a book token.
+We have regular Stay and Read sessions in school where we invite parents to come into school and read with their children.
+We also acknowledge how important reading at home is for their learning.
+Asking that parents/carers track home reading through the use of 'Learning with Parents'.
+Children receive house/Dojo points every time they've recorded their reading at home.

 WRITING

 We aim to develop the children’s ability to produce well-structured, detailed writing in which the meaning is made clear and which engages the interest of the reader.
 Attention is paid throughout the school to the formal structures of English, grammatical detail, punctuation and spelling.
 Our approach to teaching writing covers the ‘transcription’ and ‘composition’ requirements of The National Curriculum (2013).
-Teachers are flexible in their selection of Literacy experts’ strategies to suit the needs of the children and text type being taught (for example Ros Wilson and Pie Corbett).

 GRAMMAR AND SPELLING

-The teaching of Grammar and Spelling is in line with the requirements of The National Curriculum (2014).
+The teaching of Grammar and Spelling is in line with the requirements of The National Curriculum (2013).
 Grammar is usually taught as part of the English lesson but is reinforced across the curriculum.
 Children are taught grammatical rules and given time to practise these and embed them.

-From year 2, when the children move on from their phonics lessons, we follow the Jane Considine spelling Programme up to year 6.
-We believe that this enables the children to develop their understanding of spelling patterns and rules across the school.
-Words and spelling patterns are displayed in classrooms to support the children’s learning.
+To be able to spell correctly is a life skill.
+When spelling becomes automatic, pupils are able to concentrate on the content of their writing.
+From Year 2, when the children move on from their phonics lessons, we follow a specific spelling programme up to Year 6.
+We believe that this enables the children to develop their understanding of spelling patterns and rules.

 HANDWRITING